 Endnote #1 (from page 2)

-In over 30 translations of 1 Kings 7:21 the words “right” & “left” are used, but the Living Bible, New Living Translation, and New International Version use “South” & “North”.
-These translations (some of my favorites for easy reading), are noted to use the choice of English words that will best avoid confusion.
+In over 30 translations of 1 Kings 7:21 the words “right” and “left” are used, but the Living Bible, New Living Translation, and New International Version use “South” and “North.”
+These translations are some of my favorites for easy reading.
+They are noted to use the choice of English words that will best avoid confusion.

-The Hebrew word for “left” is Strong’s #8242, which is from a root word #8040 that also equates “left” with “north”.
-The context of the Hebrew of both of these words is that “Right” (as in “Right hand”), has an implication of the stronger, more dexterous hand, and in position of more light such as “South”, perhaps meaning where things are easier to see and handle.
+The Hebrew word for “left” is Strong’s #8242, which is from a root word #8040 that also equates “left” with “north.”
+The context of the Hebrew of both of these words is that “Right” (as in “Right hand”), has an implication of the stronger, more dexterous hand, and in a position of more light such as “South.”
+Perhaps meaning where things are easier to see and handle.
 Whereas “Left” as in “Left hand” has an implication of being associated with darkness such as the North, perhaps because that is where there is less light, and so help is often needed.

 Part 2: The Watches

-But now we take what seems to be a strange departure from our theme of the 2-pillars as we look at “time”.
+Now we take what seems to be a strange departure from our theme of the two pillars as we look at “time.”
 Why this departure?
-It is because we must carefully build line upon line from here & there in order to arrive at precepts that bring much light to our topic later on.
+It is because we must carefully build line upon a line from here and there in order to arrive at precepts that bring much light to our topic later on.

-Let us see how the Bible looks at “days”, and then from there we can see how a day is divided up.
+Let us see how the Bible looks at “days.”
+Then, from there, we can see how a day is divided up.
 This will be important for later so that we can see what happened at certain times.

-Here this verse defines a full-day as “evening” & “morning”.
-The evening is the period of darkness (night), while the morning is the period of light, (day-light).
-The full day begins with darkness at sunset which is followed by light at sunrise.
-The sunlight then ends at the evening sunset, which is when the next “full day” begins.
-It is a pattern of first the dark and then the light…first the natural and then the spiritual…first Adam and then Christ who is our Morning Star, (not seen until the first light of day-light).
+It is a pattern of first, the dark, then, the light.
+First, the natural, then, the spiritual.
+First, Adam, then, Christ who is our Morning Star, not seen until the first light of daylight.
 A full day is thus seen and defined as the time it takes for the earth to rotate once.
-We divide this period into 24 hours and this is also how Jesus saw it.”
+We divide this period into 24 hours and this is also how Jesus saw it.

 The natural realm teaches us many things about the spiritual.
 Just as learning about the time of day is important in the natural world, so too is it important in the spiritual realm.

-The references for the night watches are found in Matthew 15:25 & Mark 6:8 where Jesus walked on the water at the time of the 4th watch.
+The references for the night watches are found in Matthew 15:25 and Mark 6:8 where Jesus walked on the water at the time of the 4th watch.
 This tells us that there are 4 watches.
-Then in Luke 12:38 we find an exhortation to keep our lamps burning for we don’t know at which watch our Master will return.
+Then, in Luke 12:38, we find an exhortation to keep our lamps burning for we don’t know at which watch our Master will return.
 Different watches represent different important times.

-Now in the next part we take yet another strange departure by looking at the morning & evening offerings.
+Now, in the next part, we take yet another strange departure by looking at the morning and evening offerings.
 The concepts in the watches and the offerings will tie together.
 They are both valuable clues to reveal more about the pillars.